Removal of Eduardo Cunha: Loss of rights due to suspension of mandate

 The Chamber General Board debated about to remove the congressman's rights and perks, such as the use of an official residence, security made by the Legislative Police, suspension of payments to legislative advisors and salary cut.

+Revocation proceedings in the Ethics Council

+In May 2016, the rapporteur of the proceedings to revoke Eduardo Cunha’s mandate, deputy Marcos Rogério (DEM-RO), received an opinion from the technical advisory body stating that Cunha’s suspension did not interfere with the progress of the process in the Ethics Council.